Hoover070/neural-network-portfolio/README.md

     ... and other AI/ML libraries and tools.

 Contact:
 Feel free to reach out for any collaborative opportunities, discussions, or inquiries related to AI and ML.
-You can contact me at [Email](billhoover070@gmail.com) or [LinkedIn Profile](https://www.linkedin.com/in/williamhoover70/).
+You can contact me at [LinkedIn Profile](https://www.linkedin.com/in/williamhoover70/).